FZJ-IEK3-VSA/tsam/README.md

 	python setup.py install

-In order to use the k-medoid clustering, make sure that you have installed a MILP solver.
+In order to use the k-medoids clustering, make sure that you have installed a MILP solver.
 As default solver GLPK is used.
-Nevertheless, we recommend commercial solvers (Gurobi or CPLEX) in case you have access to a license since they have much better performance.
+Nevertheless, in case you have access to a license we recommend commercial solvers (e.g. Gurobi or CPLEX) since they have a better performance.

 ## Examples